 Adult & Pediatric Sleep Medicine

 Dr. Dodge is dual board certified by the American Board of Internal Medicine (ABIM) in Internal Medicine and Sleep Medicine.
 He served in the Air Force from 2005 through 2016, separating from the military to remain in Alaska.
-He served as the Medical Director for Sleep Medicine at Joint Base Elmendorf-Richardson and has been the Pediatric Medical Director for Peak Neurology since 2015 and also currently serves as Medical Director of Peak’s Sleep Lab.
+He served as the Medical Director for Sleep Medicine at Joint Base Elmendorf-Richardson.
+Dr. Dodge has been the Pediatric Medical Director for Peak Neurology since 2015 and also currently serves as Medical Director of Peak’s Sleep Lab.

 He sees a full range of patients with sleep disorders, however, his area of clinical focus is pediatric sleep medicine, with special emphasis on sleep disordered breathing (e.g. sleep apnea), parasomnias, and insomnia disorders.